mission-impossible-android/mission-impossible-android/README.md

 Perry's Android hardening tutorial on the Tor blog](https://blog.torproject.org/blog/mission-impossible-hardening-android-security-and-privacy).

-It is currently a collection of scripts that require developer tools.
+It is currently a collection of scripts that require developer tools, that will build and deploy an `update.zip` file to your connected device.
 It aspires for be the basis for an installer for a custom Android ROM based on Cyanogenmod.

 Please keep in mind that this is experimental, and may not be functional at any given moment.
 Also, it will likely wipe your Android device, and